Hiring Plan: Sales Development Representative

 Align Interview Process to Real Work

 One of the best indicators of real life performance is to ask someone to attempt the work.
-To that end, give your BDR/SDR a real life example like “you see that XYZ Company has received a new round of funding.
-Write a three email cadence to the CTO to get them interested in our product.”
-You aren’t necessarily looking for perfection but many sales HMs will be able to tell if the raw material is there for them to work with.
+To that end, give your SDR a real life example like “you received an email from XYZ Company about interest in our product.
+Write an engaging email cadence that will entice them to take a call to learn more.”
+The goal is not perfection but instead to see the direction the candidate took and then working with the hiring manager to understand if the candidate is coachable.
 If you know that the role will require cold calling, you can even build off that exercise and do a role play during the onsite interview.

 Candidate Profiles